slhck/ffmpeg-progress-yield/README.md

 ## Caveats

 Currently, we do not differentiate between `stderr` and `stdout`.
-This means progress will be mixed with the ffmpeg log.
+This means progress will be mixed with the ffmpeg log, unless you use `--exclude-progress` (or `exclude_progress` in the Python API).

 You can also check out [`ffmpeg-progress`](https://github.com/Tatsh/ffmpeg-progress) for a similar project with a different feature set.